-- 1. What is the angular momentum of an electron in first exited state for hydrogen atom? - 2.
-If a_0 is the Bohr radius and n is the principal quantum number then, state the relation for the radius of n^{th} orbit of electron in terms of Bohr radius and principal quantum number. - 3.
-In which region of electromagnetic spectrum for Hydrogen, does the Lyman series lies? - 4.
+- 1. What is the angular momentum of an electron in the first excited state for a hydrogen atom? - 2.
+If $a_0$ is the Bohr radius and n is the principal quantum number then, state the relation for the radius of $n^{th}$ orbit of electron in terms of Bohr radius and principal quantum number. - 3.
+In which region of the electromagnetic spectrum for Hydrogen, does the Lyman series lie? - 4.
 How much energy must be supplied to hydrogen atom, to free (remove) the electron in the ground state? - 5.
-State the value of minimum excitation energy for Hydrogen atom. - 6.
-What is the energy of electron in hydrogen atom for $n = \infty$.
+State the value of minimum excitation energy for Hydrogen atoms. - 6.
+What is the energy of an electron in a hydrogen atom for $n = \infty$ .

 - 7. What is nuclear energy?

-- 8. What is Radioactivity.
+- 8. What is Radioactivity?

-- 9. The radius of the smallest orbit of the electron (a_0) in hydrogen atom is 0.053 nm.
-What is the radius of the 4th orbit of the electron in hydrogen atom.
+- 9. The radius of the smallest orbit of the electron ( $a_0$ ) in a hydrogen atom is 0.053 nm.
+What is the radius of the 4th orbit of the electron in a hydrogen atom?